AnkitKhenwar/Directory-App/README.md

-# Directory-App
+# Directory App
 Teachmint  Assignment made by Ankit  Khenwar using React
-# Directory App

 This repository contains the code for Directory App.
 Follow the instructions below to set up the project in Visual Studio Code and start the development server.